Hermite spectral method for the inelastic Boltzmann equation: Introduction

-In this paper, we develop a numerical algorithm based on the Hermite spectral method for the inelastic Boltzmann equation.
-Even though the Maxwellian is no longer the steady state of inelastic collisions, the Hermite spectral method maintains the advantage of easy expressions for the macroscopic variables.
-We first derive the algorithm of the inelastic quadratic collision term under the framework of the Hermite spectral method, where the complex calculation of the expansion coefficients for the quadratic collision term can be greatly reduced.
-For the VHS model, these coefficients can even be derived exactly with several summations.
-Next, to balance the accuracy and computational cost, a new collision model is built by combining the quadratic collision model and a linearized inelastic collision model modified from the work in \cite{Filbet2013, Astillero2005}.
-Following the similar lines of \cite{ZhichengHu2019, multi2022}, the Strang splitting method is utilized to separate the convection and collision parts.
-The finite volume method is applied to solve the convection term similarly to \cite{ZhichengHu2019}.
-The collision term can be efficiently computed with the new collision model, which consumes much less computational cost than the original quadratic term but maintains reliable numerical accuracy.
+In this paper, we develop a numerical algorithm based on the Hermite spectral method to solve the inelastic Boltzmann equation.
+Although the Maxwellian is no longer the steady state of inelastic collisions, the Hermite spectral method retains the advantage of providing straightforward expressions for macroscopic variables.
+Moreover, the steady state for the inelastic collision has the form of a Dirac-distribution \cite{Filbet2005}, which can also be approximated by a Gaussian function by appropriately choosing the scaling factor.
+Using this Gaussian function as the weight function, it is expected that the distribution function can be approximated using the corresponding orthogonal polynomials.
+In the simulations, the scaling factor is chosen as the local macroscopic temperature when approximating the inelastic collision operator.
+We first derive the algorithm of the inelastic quadratic collision term within the framework of the Hermite spectral method, significantly reducing the computational complexity of calculating the expansion coefficients.
+For the VHS model, these coefficients can even be exactly obtained through several summations.
+Next, to balance the accuracy and computational cost, a new collision model is proposed by combining the quadratic collision model with a simplified inelastic collision model modified from previous work \cite{Filbet2013, Astillero2005}.
+Following the approach in \cite{ZhichengHu2019, multi2022}, we utilize the Strang splitting method to separate the convection and collision parts.
+The finite volume method is employed to solve the convection term similarly to \cite{ZhichengHu2019}.
+The collision term can be efficiently computed using the new collision model, which greatly reduces computational costs while maintaining reliable numerical accuracy.

-In the numerical experiments, we first implement two important spatially homogeneous experiments in the granular gas flow, including the heating source problem\cite{Noije1998} and Haff's cooling law \cite{Haff1983}.
-Then the tests of one-dimensional benchmark problems are carried out, including the Couette flow and Fourier heat transfer.
+In the numerical experiments, two important spatially homogeneous experiments are first implemented in granular gas flow, including the heating source problem \cite{Noije1998} and Haff's cooling law \cite{Haff1983}.
+Then tests are conducted on one-dimensional benchmark problems, including Couette flow and Fourier heat transfer.
 Finally, a two-dimensional periodic diffusion is simulated to further validate the accuracy and efficiency of the method.
-An excellent agreement can be observed between the numerical solution and the reference solution of the direct simulation Monte Carlo (DSMC) method.
+The numerical solution shows excellent agreement with the reference solution obtained from the direct simulation Monte Carlo (DSMC) method.